Terenzo Bozzone: Athletic career

 Bozzone was born in South Africa and moved to New Zealand with his family as a young boy.
 He was a talented athlete at school winning many national titles in a variety of disciplines including cross country running, cycling, swimming and multisport.
 After finishing school he focused on multisport and won the 2001 & 2002 Junior Men's Elite Duathlon World Championship and the 2002 & 2003 Junior Men's Elite Triathlon World Championship.

 Bozzone holds the current course record for the Wildflower Triathlon set in 2006.
 Bozzone completed the half-Ironman distance in 3 hours, 53 minutes and 43 seconds, beating the previous record by 6 minutes.

 In 2008, Bozzone capped off a successful year by winning the Ironman 70.3 World Championships in Clearwater, Florida setting a then course record of 3:40:10.
 Bozzone then spent the next couple of years battling an Achilles tendon injury.
 In 2013, he capped off a good season of racing with a second-place finish at 2013 Ironman 70.3 World Championships.

 Injury

-On 3 July 2018, Bozzone was seriously injured when he was hit by a truck while cycling near Kumeu.
+On 3 July 2018, Bozzone was seriously injured when he was hit by a truck while cycling near Kumeū.
 He was rushed to Auckland City Hospital in a serious condition.
 Bozzone suffered face and head injuries and was concussed as a result of the crash.